rubrikinc/rubrik-powershell-sdk/docs/powershell/outputs/UpdateManagedVolumeReply.md

 - pendingSlaDomain: ManagedObjectPendingSlaInfo
   - Supported in v5.3+
   Describes any pending SLA Domain assignment on this object.
-- slaManagedVolumeDetails: SlaManagedVolumeDetail
-  - Supported in v5.3+
-  The additional details specific to SLA Managed Volumes.
-- snappable: CdmWorkload
-  - The base workload object.
 - applicationTag: ManagedVolumeApplicationTag
   - Application whose data this Managed Volume will store.
 For example, Oracle, SAP HANA, MSSQL, etc.
 - mvType: CdmManagedVolumeType